nicreichelt/100-days-of-code/log.md

     * My personal branch for the JS 30 Challenge can be found on my [Github](https://github.com/nicreichelt/30-days-of-js)
 3. **LEARNING**: [FreeCodeCamp JS Cert Course](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures)

+### Day 31: December 20, 2019
+**Today's Progress**: Meal Plan App & FreeCodeCamp (Regex)

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+### Day 30: December 19, 2019
+**Today's Progress**: Meal Plan App & FreeCodeCamp (Regex)

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+Both 'meal type' and 'meal season' logic has been implemented.
+Adding and removing items works.
+Duplicates cannot be added, but currently there is no confirmation (may add one) and does not check if is associated with a 'future' meal (may change this too).

+Both lists are now stored in localStorate in a 'settingsData' object.

+### Day 29: December 18, 2019
+**Today's Progress**: Meal Plan App & FreeCodeCamp (Regex)

+* I worked on my '[Meal Plan App](https://github.com/nicreichelt/100-days-of-code/tree/master/meal-plan-app)' today

+I added the 'meal season' section to the Settings Section.
+The list populates the items and the 'show' functionality works with both 'meal type' and 'meal season'.
+Clicking on the input field shows all list items.
+I am thinking of moving this to a separate event (maybe click on the main container or add a '+' button to expand.

 ### Day 28: December 17, 2019
 **Today's Progress**: Meal Plan App & FreeCodeCamp (Regex)